diemastermonkey/dial-o-tron/README.md

 # Concepts
 (Key concepts needed to understand wtf is going on.)
-Everything starts when a user enters a 7-digit number.
-The number is used

 ## Procedural Generation
 Most randomization you'll see in Javascript will use `Math.random`, which returns a 'random' value each time it's called.